Dooriin/AEM-Health-Check/README.md

 ### Ad blocking

-With version 0.8.0, Browsertrix Crawler supports blocking ads from being loaded during capture based on [Stephen Black's list of known ad hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
+With version 0.8.0,  Crawler supports blocking ads from being loaded during capture based on [Stephen Black's list of known ad hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts).
 To enable ad blocking, use the `--blockAds` option.
 If `--adBlockMessage` is set, a record with the specified error message will be added in the ad's place.

 ### Custom Warcinfo Fields